ByteArena/doc.bytearena.com/content/guides/basic-obstacle-avoidance/index.md

 };
 ```

-We've got one move per tick, so **we've got to decide wether to dodge an obstacle or explore the map on each tick.**
+We have only one move per tick, so **we have to decide wether to dodge an obstacle or explore the map on each tick.**

 In our basic implementation, we always give the priority to dodging obstacles.
-So if the obstacle avoidance algorithm feeds us a vector steering away from an obstacle, we use it inconditionally, otherwise it's just business as usual.
+So if the obstacle avoidance algorithm feeds us a vector steering away from an obstacle, we use it unconditionally, otherwise it's just business as usual.

 ### The obstacle avoidance function